magentabusiness/magentabusiness.github.io/docs/trendz/install/trndz-upgrade-instructions.md

 net start trendz
 ```

-### Widget Bundle for ThingsBoard {#tb_widget_bundle-150}
+### Widget Bundle for IoT Hub {#tb_widget_bundle-150}

-In Trendz version 1.5.0 Widget Bundle for ThingsBoard was changed.
+In Trendz version 1.5.0 Widget Bundle for IoT Hub was changed.
 You have to upgrade widget bundle to the latest version to receive latest
 features introduced in version 1.5.0

 #### Download new Widget Bundle

-* For ThingsBoard version **3.x** please use
+* For IoT Hub version **3.x** please use
 this <a href="https://dist.thingsboard.io/trendz_bundle_tb3.json" download target="_blank">trendz_bundle_tb3</a>

-* For ThingsBoard version **2.x** please use
+* For IoT Hub version **2.x** please use
 this <a href="https://dist.thingsboard.io/trendz_bundle_tb2.json" download target="_blank">trendz_bundle_tb2</a>

 #### Replace old Bundle with the new one

-* Login to ThingsBoard as tenant administrator
+* Login to IoT Hub as tenant administrator
 * Open **Widgets Library** section
 * Delete old **Trendz Bundle**
 * Import new Trendz Bundle from previous step

-Widgets that already added to ThingsBoard dashboard are not affected and should not be changed.
+Widgets that already added to IoT Hub dashboard are not affected and should not be changed.

 ## Upgrading to 1.4.1